SableRaf/opengraph-image/README.md

 1. run `npm install` to install the dependencies.
 2. run `npm run generate` to generate the image.

+### Custom template

+If you know html/css and want to use a custom template, you can edit `template.html` to customize the layout, or create a new template and update the `templatePath` in `config.yml`.

 ### GitHub Actions Configuration